 The Symptoms of An Addiction Becoming Worse

 One problem with addictions is that, if they are not treated, they often become worse rather than better.
-Addiction may worsen if the addict is under an increased level of stress, has developed a tolerance to the medication; or, is facing other medical challenges.
+Addiction may worsen if the addict is under an increased level of stress, has developed a tolerance to the medication.
+Or, he is facing other medical challenges.

-Some of the signs and symptoms of a worsening drug addiction would include, an increase in erratic behavior, violent outburst, paranoia, insomnia and hypervigilance, mood changes and mood swings, forgetfulness, slurring of words, disheveled appearance, stumbling or abnormal gait, and trouble forming words, all of which we have seen demonstrated by this President since he has taken office.
+Some of the signs and symptoms of a worsening drug addiction would include, an increase in erratic behavior, violent outburst, paranoia, insomnia, hypervigilance, mood changes, mood swings, forgetfulness, slurring of words, disheveled appearance, stumbling and or an abnormal gait—all of which we have seen demonstrated by this President since he has taken office.

 And the symptoms appear to be getting worse.
 Calling the President “crazy” is an observation of erratic behavior, but it does not address the cause.
 I would argue that part of the cause is an addiction to prescription drugs.

 Where Do We Go From Here?

 While I am not suggesting that all of Mr. Trump’s problems are due to an addiction, I do believe that his behavior suggests that an addiction may be at least partly responsible.
 And I firmly believe that that real possibility needs to be part of the national discussion.